kingharrison/cheer-scoring/README.md

 ### Performance Scoring

+### Judges Required And How To Score

+All scoring panels will be made up of 5 people.
+3 judges will be live scoring execution, 1 judge will be doing level judging (safety judging), 1 judge will be doing difficulty assessment.

+#### Live Scoring Execution Judges

+This group of judges works pretty much exactly as scoring works now, but is a lot simpler by design so that the judges can watch and enjoy the routines.
+These judges only assess the quality and performance of the skills being executed, not the difficulty.
+This allows them the ability to reward creativity in skills without having to worry how hard something is.
+This is also the element that cannot be scored well over video.

+#### Level Judge

+Because of the nature of how we are scoring difficulty, all coaches will now have a more intimate relationship with the levels and what is legal in each.
+As well, it is in the coaches best interest to try and come up with skills that are several iterations away from the A skills.
+This will mean people will (on purpose or by accident) perform skills that are not level appropriate.
+The infractions are:

+Non-choreographed performance error out of level skill performed - each individual instance is not counted for the purposes of difficulty
+Choregraphed out of level skill - each individual instance removes one tally used for scoring

+### Video Review Of Difficulty / Level Skills And Performance Totem

+Not all competitions

 Foundational Skills

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for